Sanam Re: Plot

 Akash realizes Shruti still loves him and embarks on a journey to find the truth behind her rejection with the help of Akansha.
 He learns that she left him because she is suffering from a rare heart disease; she will die if her heart isn't transplanted soon.
 She requests him to live with her, all the life they would have if they were given a chance.
-In just a few days, they experience the life of being newly married, being a wedded couples and growing old.
-By the time they finish experiencing those days, they have a sweet and emotional conversation, and now Akash has to leave for his job purpose.
+In just a few days, they experience the life of being newly married, being a wedded couple and growing old.
+By the time they finish experiencing those days, they have a sweet and emotional conversation, and now Akash has to leave for his job.

-A few months later, Shruti moves out of the hospital, healthy and cured-they found a donor and the transplant was done.
+A few months later, Shruti moves out of the hospital, healthy and cured; they found a donor and the transplant was done.
 In order to be with Akash, she moves to the city to find him and is left shocked when his phone is switched off and she can't contact him.
 Hopelessly, she wanders around until she finds a voice note left by Akash, then further goes in search for him.
-In the end, when she passes nearby her own house, her heart begins to beat faster.
-That's when she realizes that Akash was the one who gave his heart to her for the transplant, because Akash's heart always beat faster when he passed through Shruti's house as he loved her a lot.
+In the end, when she passes near her own house, her heart begins to beat faster.
+That's when she realizes that Akash was the one who gave his heart to her for the transplant because Akash's heart always beat faster when he passed through Shruti's house as he loved her a lot.
 Thus, Shruti realizes that Akash is dead and cries a lot in the memory of Akash.
 Then she goes on to open the studio of Akash's grandfather and hangs the wood where "Aakash loves Shruti" was written by both of them during their childhood.
 The film ends with a snap of Akash's grandfather, taken by Shruti, in their studio.